-Presentations and minutes from the Public Accountability Conferences held, including quarterly performance updates on crime and thematic reports on other areas of policing including equality and diversity, domestic abuse, child sexual exploitation, sexual offences, anti-social behaviour and reducing re-offending.
+Presentations and minutes from the Public Accountability Conferences are published, including quarterly thematic reports on other areas of policing including hate crime, mental health, domestic abuse, child sexual exploitation, sexual offences, anti-social behaviour and reducing re-offending.

 Findings from the Out of Court Scrutiny Disposal Panel is published and broken down to show the level of appropriate and inappropriate disposals per out of court disposal.
-The multi-agency panel meets three times per year to audit 90 cases per year.
-The OPCC also publishes a list of the agencies involved, how cases are selected and information about out of court disposals.
+The multi-agency panel meets three times per year to audit 90 cases per year The OPCC also publishes a list of the agencies involved, how cases are selected and information about out of court disposals.
+Cumbria Office of the Police & Crime Commissioner Equality and Diversity Update April 2020